Not all internet traffic is created equal. While traffic quantity is obviously important, traffic quality is what gets you customers.

 - You raise traffic to 1,000 visitors/month + raise conversion rate to 3% = 30 leads/month

-Both quality AND quantity is definitely the way to go.
 We’ve talked about raising traffic quantity before - check out this article on ways to increase traffic.
-Now, let’s talk about raising traffic quality to increase conversion rate.
+Now, let’s talk about raising traffic quality to increase conversion rates.

-High quality traffic is traffic that fits your buyer persona.
+High-quality traffic is traffic that resonates with the buyer persona of the customer you’re trying to reach.
 Because these visitors fit your buyer persona, we know that they: